GTA 6: Five Mistakes Rockstar Absolutely Must Avoid

 CD Projekt RED was on top of the world.
 The Witcher 3 had propelled them to the most respected studio in Europe.
 Cyberpunk 2077 was the most anticipated game of the decade.
 And they shipped it in an unacceptable technical state.
 On PS4 and Xbox One, it was barely playable.
 Bugs were everywhere, performance was catastrophic, and promised features were missing in action.

-Rockstar has already delayed GTA 6.
-From fall 2025 to November 19, 2026.
-And honestly?
-Good.
+Rockstar has already delayed GTA 6, from fall 2025 to November 19, 2026.
 If that delay prevents a catastrophic launch, it’s the best investment they could possibly make.
 A game that ships buggy can be patched.
-But player trust, once broken, takes years to rebuild.
+Player trust, once broken, takes years to rebuild.

 Mistake #2: Abandoning Single-Player for Multiplayer (Their Own Mistake)

-GTA V shipped in 2013 with an exceptional story mode.
-Three protagonists, a gripping narrative, a world of staggering richness.
-And the community was waiting for single-player DLC.
+GTA V shipped in 2013 with an exceptional story mode: three protagonists, a gripping narrative, a world of staggering richness.
+The community was waiting for single-player DLC.
 It was planned.
 It was even announced.

 It never happened.

 Players haven’t forgotten.
-And with GTA 6, Rockstar needs to prove that story mode is an absolute priority — not just a gateway to sell the multiplayer.
+With GTA 6, Rockstar needs to prove that story mode is an absolute priority, not just a gateway to sell the multiplayer.
 If the single-player feels like an afterthought designed to funnel players toward the online component, the backlash will be fierce.

 Mistake #3: A Predatory Online Economy (Also Their Own Mistake)

 GTA Online’s economy became, over the years, a masterclass in organized frustration.
 The most fun vehicles cost tens of millions of in-game dollars.
 Earning that money through normal gameplay took dozens of hours of repetitive grinding.
-Or you could buy a Shark Card.
-Convenient, right?
+The alternative: buy a Shark Card.

 Mistake #4: Launching an Empty Online Mode (The Red Dead Online Lesson)

-At launch, the multiplayer mode for Red Dead Redemption 2 had genuine potential.
-An online Wild West, roles to play, a gorgeous world to explore with friends.
-But Rockstar never gave Red Dead Online the attention it deserved.
+At launch, the multiplayer mode for Red Dead Redemption 2 had genuine potential: an online Wild West, roles to play, a gorgeous world to explore with friends.
+Rockstar never gave Red Dead Online the attention it deserved.
 Updates were scarce, content was thin, and in July 2022, Rockstar effectively abandoned the mode with a farewell message to the community.

-And above all: don’t repeat the disaster of GTA Online’s 2013 launch.
-Two weeks of burning servers, connection errors, and lost save data.
-In 2013, we could forgive that.
-In 2026, it would be unforgivable.
+And above all, Rockstar should not repeat the disaster of GTA Online’s 2013 launch: two weeks of burning servers, connection errors, and lost save data.
+In 2013, that was forgivable.
+In 2026, it would not be.

 Mistake #5: Underestimating the Power of Expectations